caltechlibrary/newt/origin_story.md

 Newt came from a small epiphany.
 I was writing yet another flask app and the de ja vu was intense.
 It got me thinking about how often I write the same code over and over except for minor variations.
 Why in the world was I doing this?
 That caused me to step back, take stock and see if there was a simpler way.

 Modern applications like Invenio RDM are created by aggregating many web services.
 This is a feature of service oriented architecture also known as micro service architecture.
 Invenio RDM is much cleaner than the venerable EPrints 3 repository system but it remains highly complex.
 Was this really needed?
 Was it an artifact of Zenodo?
 Zenodo is huge.
-Huge numbers of concurrent interactions (bots and humans) along with a massive amount of data and objects to manage it suggests complexity if only from scale.
+Huge numbers of concurrent interactions (bots and humans) along with a massive amount of data and objects to manage.
+It is a complex system because of its scale.
 At its core RDM does two things really well.
 Metadata management and object storage.
 These are non-trivial at Zenodo scale and RDM does a really good job at managing them.
 But having migrated from EPrints to RDM recently I've come to question why do we built software systems so complex?
-My library is unlikely to need an application that scales as large as Zenodo.
-Our needs are far more modest.
+My library is unlikely to need an application that scales as large as Zenodo. **Our needs are far more modest**.

 I reviewed the other custom metadata management applications I've built, collaborated on or maintained over the last several decades.
 I feel like they all could be simplified. **It's time to see how much software we can create without writing new software.**

 At Caltech Library we build allot of flask apps.
-Flask compare to many frameworks is a nice balance of flexibility and simple concepts.
-But looking at our applications I also see that the should be writing less.
-The middleware I've needs to be scaled back.
+Flask compared to many frameworks is a nice balance of flexibility and simple concepts.
+Looking at my applications I see that I should be writing much less.
+My middleware needs to be scaled back.
 It should be taking on less responsibility and be more narrowly focus.
-All the application use a database for content storage (e.g. SQLite3, MySQL and Postgres).
+All my web applications use a database for content storage (e.g. SQLite3, MySQL or Postgres).
 My code spends allot of time modeling data, transforming it on the way to or from the database as well as enforcing access rules.
-If I use an ORM I'm also doing data modeling in my application.
+While I often use an ORM I'm still modeling data in my application.
 That's shouldn't be part of the middleware at all.
 This problem is not unique to my code or the code we write as a group in Caltech Library.
-I saw the same problem when I worked at USC.
+I saw the same problem writing software at USC for a quarter century (as a student worker and later as staff).
 I see the same problem when using platforms like Drupal and WordPress.

-How do we trim down our middleware.
+How do we trim down our middleware?
 Looking at EPrints, RDM, and our custom applications where at Caltech I see several areas that middleware is covering that can be rethought or re-aligned.

 1. Data modeling
 2. Data validation
 3. Data management
 4. User management and permissions regiments
 5. Data retrieval
-6. Data transformation for use by the web browser
+6. Final data transformation for use by the web browser

 I realized that all these features often overlap with other software in the systems we build on.
 For historical or evolutionary reasons we've been putting those features into middleware.
 I believe these features often are made redundant depending on the how we use the other systems we build on.